-We care for young people aged 8 to 17 years old in a warm and welcoming environment where you can get the support you need.
-Our home is a peaceful place where you will have personal care and attention, as we only accommodate two young people at a time.
+We care for children aged 8 to 17 years old in a warm and welcoming environment where you can get the support you need.
+Our home is a peaceful place where you will have personal care and attention, as we only accommodate two children at a time.
 This allows us to really focus on your individual needs and ensure that you feel heard and valued.